 In December 2019, Lucy became the first blind presenter to host a show on BBC Radio 1.
 Her other presenting credits include In Touch (BBC Radio 4), Click (BBC World News) and The Travel Show (BBC World News).
 She has also presented for BBC Bitesize and BBC Ideas and works as a freelance producer for the BBC.

 Lucy was the first blind ambassador for make-up brand CoverGirl and has written for The Sunday Times about her own make up journey after sight loss.
 Lucy published the first ever ‘Blind Beauty Guide’ which was designed to help people kick start their blind make-up journey and feel confident without a mirror.

 Lucy has worked with many charities in the sight loss sector including the RNIB, Fixers UK and Living Paintings.
-Lucy ran the London Marathon for Guide Dogs UK and collaborated with them to create an educational YouTube video series named, ’Blind Hacks’, which explore aspects of life as a blind person.
+She also ran the London Marathon for Guide Dogs UK and collaborated with them to create an educational YouTube video series named, Blind Hacks, which explore aspects of life as a blind person.

 In all that she does, Lucy is passionate about promoting disability issues and has overcome her own adversity to show the world that there is life after sight loss.